JetBrains/guide/site/java/tutorials/gitlab-merge-requests/review/index.md

 ![Close](close.png)

 If the Merge Request is ready, meaning all the checks have passed, questions have been answered and requested changes to the code have been made, we can merge it.
-We can do so by clicking the **Merge** button at the bottom left of the Merge Request window.
+We can do so by clicking **Merge** at the bottom left of the Merge Request window.
 We also have the option to **Squash and Merge**, meaning all commits will be combined into a single commit when merging.
 We can add our own commit message for the merge, or edit the default one if we want to.

 ![Merge](merge.png)

 ![Edit commit message](commit-message.png)

-The Merge Request will be merged, and if we do a **Fetch** we can see the updated branches for this repository.
+The Merge Request will be merged, and if we do a _Fetch_ we can see the updated branches for this repository.

 ![Fetch](fetch.png)